 You can either thinly slice the roast beef into strips or cut it into cubes.
 To make your salad, add the cold roast beef to your favorite type of lettuce (I used romaine) and pile on other goodies like pine nuts, feta cheese crumbles, tomatoes, olives or whatever strikes your fancy.

 Homemade salad dressings with rice vinegars

 Then there was the matter of all that leftover Chipotle Mayo sauce.
 What was I going to do with it?
 I got the idea to add NAKANO Roasted Garlic Seasoned Rice Vinegar to the sauce to make a fabulous homemade salad dressing.
-It’s very spicy, so you may want to dial down the heat by adding more mayonnaise or no fat Greek yogurt.
+It’s very spicy, so you may want to dial down the heat by adding more mayonnaise or using a no fat Greek yogurt instead of mayo.